fitness, fitness challenge, getting your fitness on track, epping, essex, fit school, running

 Fitness is directly linked to your long term health and life expectancy.
 There are no ways around it.
 Find what you love (or could learn to love).

-Following on from yesterday’s post, it’s great to have a thing you love (that’s the starting point) but there’ll also be exercise you need.
+It’s great to have a thing you love (that’s the starting point) but there’ll also be exercise you need.

 For example, if you’ve ever had an injury, have arthritis or have been pregnant/had a baby, there’ll be specific exercises you need to do to help manage scar tissue, joint mobility or post natal concerns respectively.